dyfault-eth/stables-discord-bot/README.md

 ## In the first time

+### install all dependencies

-in the stables-discord-bot directory run :
+In the stables-discord-bot directory run :

 `npm i`

+### create .env file

-create `.env` file and add token id of your discord bot and the chan id of the channel where you want the bot send messages.
+In `.env` file and add token id of your discord bot and the chan id of the channel where you want the bot send messages.

 for example :